fzilic/Grails-MyBatis-Test/README.md

 Grails-MyBatis-Test
 ===================

-Simple test application used to test grails mybatis plugin
+Simple test application used to test grails mybatis plugin.

+Mainly used to test optimistic locking system.